How to Transform Food Systems? Welcoming the Launch of New Resources

 Is it daunting?
 Yes.
 Imperative?
 Yes.
 Feasible?
 Yes.
 But it requires nothing less than staring the cold, hard odds of a desolate future in the face, creating a vision for the future built on equity, health, resilience, and diversity, and judiciously embracing these calls to action and these principles – not politics, vested interests, bottom lines, or self-interest – for navigation and guidance.

-I was once asked sceptically and perhaps a bit cynically: “who can argue against principles?”
+I was once asked skeptically and perhaps a bit cynically: “who can argue against principles?”
 Indeed.

 Executive Director, Global Alliance for the Future of Food